Cape Town deserves a trip all to itself. It’s the kind of place you can return to again and again, and it never gets old.

 Option: Lion’s Head Trail

 The trailhead is at Signal Hill.
 It’s not an extremely difficult hike, but it’s certainly not a walk in the park either.
-The trail is steep, with some challenging sections involving stairs and chains, and in others you climb over rocks.
-From what I’ve read — we didn’t hike it ourselves — the effort is worth it, and the views are said to be absolutely spectacular.
+The trail is steep, with challenging sections involving chains and ladders, and stretches where you scramble over rocks.
+From what I’ve read — we didn’t hike it ourselves — the effort is well worth it, and the views are said to be absolutely spectacular.
 Bring water, and avoid the trail on rainy or humid days.

-After the hike (or before), it’s worth driving up to Signal Hill, another spot with beautiful views of the city.
+After the hike (or before), it’s worth driving up to Signal Hill, another spot with gorgeous views over the city.
 The Lion’s Head trailhead is on the small road that leads up to Signal Hill.

 Robben Island and the Apartheid Prison Museum

-Being at the Victoria & Alfred Waterfront, it is easy to catch the Robben Island tour, and I recommend you don’t miss it.
+Since you’ll already be at the V&A Waterfront, the Robben Island tour is easy to fit in and I recommend you don’t miss it.

-We joined the guided tour, which is included in the ticket price, and our guide was a former prisoner of the island — an elderly gentleman, extremely lucid, which brought incredible richness to the experience.
+We joined the guided tour, which is included in the ticket price, and our guide was a former prisoner, an elderly gentleman, remarkably sharp, which gave the experience extraordinary depth.

 Here is the link to the official website, and here for a tour with hotel pick-up — but it’s also very easy to get to the V&A Waterfront by taxi or Uber.